 Spectaculer nature and excellent fresh water fishing

-The best way to experience Lake Nasser is to come on a small boat safari which is a more rewarding experience than traveling down the middle of the lake in a huge cruise ship.
-Get an intimate and rewarding close up of this unique lake and also an insight into the Sahara Desert from the comfort of your own private safari boat supported by a well-appointed mother ship.
+The best way to experience Lake Nasser is to come on a small boat safari which is a more rewarding experience than traveling down the middle of the lake in a cruise ship.
+Get a rewarding close up of this unique lake from the comfort of your own private live aboard boat supported by a well-appointed mother ship.

-There is a lot to see and do; in many ways it’s like visiting a game park, view spectacular bird life, meet desert Bedouin and go for walks in a beautiful desert environment.
-If you are a keen fisherman the lake is world famous for its fresh water fishing, catch and release huge Nile Perch and hard fighting Tiger Fish.
+There is a lot to see and do; it’s like visiting a game park, view spectacular bird life, meet desert Bedouin and go for walks in a beautiful desert environment.
+If you are a keen fisherman the lake is famous for its fresh water fishing, catch and release huge Nile Perch and hard fighting Tiger Fish.
 At the same time enjoy the experience of an old style African safari waited on ‘hand & foot’ by an experienced team of Nubian safari staff and guides.
-These safaris are perfect for families or individuals who would like to set out and explore this lake, on an outdoor adventure that has few equals anywhere.

 Imagine a vast body of fresh water located in the middle of the largest and driest desert on our planet.
 A magical wilderness of stunning desert scenery, the shoreline a variety of desert landscapes, hilly and rugged, or with desert dunes cascading on to sandy freshwater beaches; an atmosphere of vastness and adventure.